 Forrest: Carrying and installing bear boxes at numerous backcountry campsites in the park.
 Carrying the 300 lb. boxes for miles was the most strenuous task I was asked to perform.

-Forrest: Riding the PELICAN to Stockton Island to pump the outhouses in the campground.
+The Pelican at Stockton Island to pump out the outhouses in the campground

 What, if any, ’something’ from your time at APIS was an impetus for your chosen career or life path?

 Neil: Getting hired as a full-time ranger by Kayci Cook after fourteen years as a seasonal interpreter.

 If you could return to just one place in APIS, where would you go?
 Why?